rawagschal/team-generator/README.md

 ## Installation and Usage

 ### Installation
-1. Install Node.js, the Inquirer npm package and Jest testing framework.
-2. Either fork or download the source code.
+1. Download a zip file or clone the repository
+2. Install node.js
+2. Run `npm i inquirer jest` to install necessary packages

 ### Usage
 3. Open the folder in a code editor.
-4. Call the application from the terminal using `node index.js`.
+4. Call the application from the terminal using `node index`.
 5. Follow the question prompts to create a custom HTML webpage for your team.
+6. When you choose the option to "finish building my team," check the dist/ directory for your custom myTeam.html file.

 ## Credits
 Made with luv by [Rachel Wagschal](mailto:rawagschal@gmail.com) <br>